Joey Jordison's Slipknot Career In Beats

 A favourite among fans, critics and even Joey himself.
 The masked metal master told us way back in Rhythm 136: "As far as the chops and overall feel go, I like 'Surfacing'.
 That's one of the songs that leads everything off.
 It was one of the first songs we wrote."

-Check out the video above for a devastating lesson in speed, technique and power all in one sub-four minute blast of aggression.
+Check out the live video above for a devastating lesson in speed, technique and power all in one sub-four minute blast of aggression.

 2008 Slipknot Solo Solo